WayfaringBloke/dnd/writing/pub/Character_Creation.md

-### Discharged Corp Killer (Ex-Military)
+### Discharged Corp Killer (Ex-Military, International)
 The worst war crime you saw was:
-- The execution of PoWs
+- Execution of PoWs.

-- Use of chemical weapons
+- Use of chemical weapons on civiliansm
-- contracted to demolish a skyscraper, death count 2'400.
+- Demolition of a Skyscraper with thousands of p
 - dirty bomb

 ### Orphaned Gear Head (Lone-Wolf)